Department of Nursing & Public Health

 PH 4663/5663.
 Human Diseases — 3 hrs.

-Systemic approach to study of human diseases emphasizing common physical disorders afflicting humans while contrasting normal physiology with the pathophysiology of the conditions.
+Systemic approach to study of human diseases emphasizing common physical disorders impacting humans while contrasting normal physiology with the pathophysiology of the conditions.
 Current trends in diagnosis and treatment, along with preventive and wellness measures, are stressed.
 Prerequisite(s): junior standing.
 (Variable)

 PH 6245.
 Internship in Health Education — 2-6 hrs.